SWC-Advanced-Microscopy/measurePSF/README.md

 # Change-Log
+* 2023/07/31 -- Integrate functionality of making PDF reports, uniform slide analyses, and plots of lens paper.
 * 2022/08/02 -- Add function for imaging electrical noise and document protocol.
 * 2022/08/01 -- Add functions for recording lens paper and uniform slides.
 * 2020/02/19 -- Add tiff stack name to title of top right plot. v 5.0